-Pont du Gard
+Pont du Gard, Gard visitors guide

-Visit Pont du Gard (Languedoc-Roussillon, France)
+Visit Pont du Gard, France

-Pont du Gard is a famous Roman aqueduct 20 kilometres from Nimes, in the Gard department of Languedoc-Roussillon.
+The Pont du Gard is a famous Roman aqueduct 20 kilometres from Nimes, in the Gard department of Languedoc-Roussillon.
 It was constructed by the Romans, probably sometime between 19 BC and 50 AD, as part of a grand undertaking to carry water by aqueduct for 50 kilometres across hills and valleys, to Nimes.

-Silt deposits rendered the aqueduct unusable by the 9th century, and the bridge started to fall into ruin, but much of it is still intact today and it is a remarkable site: the Pont du Gard is the highlight of the aqueduct, situated where the aqueduct crosses the Gardon River.
+Silt deposits had rendered the aqueduct unusable by the 9th century, and it had started to fall into ruin, but much of the bridge is still intact today and it is a remarkable site: the Pont du Gard is the highlight of the aqueduct, situated where the aqueduct crosses the Gardon River.

 There are also opportunities to learn more about the Mediterranean countryside of the region; an 'off the beaten track' trail (paid); and various events - music concerts, light shows etc are held here (mostly during the summer months).